cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 [Link to full code.](https://github.com/cyclic-software/tutorial-bikes-api/blob/main/router.js)

 As you can see, we're telling Express to handle the GET action on the `/all` route by running the `router.get` method.
-If we wished to support the POST action instead for example, we would do `router.post`, as we'll see in the next section of this guide.
+If we wished to support the POST action instead, for example, we would use `router.post`, as we'll see in the next section of this guide.

 Route handlers also take a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) as their second parameter; that's a function that takes two parameters itself:

-- **HTTP Request:** as the first parameter passed to this function (which we conveniently named `req`), it's an object that contains all kinds of information about the HTTP request including but not limited to the query strings, body data and even HTTP headers.
+- **HTTP Request:** as the first parameter passed to this function (which we conveniently named `req`), it's an object that contains all kinds of information about the HTTP request including but not limited to the query strings, body data, and even HTTP headers.
 - **HTTP Response:** this is the second parameter, and it's used to fill the HTTP response with some information before sending it back to the client using the `res.send` method.
-For now, we're simply returning an empty `Array`, but we'll soon populate it with bikes data.
+For now, we're simply returning an empty `Array`, but we'll soon populate it with bike data.

 And notice how we're using an [asynchronous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) as the callback.
 While not required, it's important to note that it's well-supported with Express, and we'll be using it to wait for DynamoDB to return its data.
 Of course, we could also use [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) instead.